brianshumate/hashii/README.md

 ## Why?

-Casually learning Go for various values of great good!
+Casually learning the Go programming for various values of great good!

 ## How?

-If you have a Go environment established, you can get, build, and run the `hashii` command like this:
+If you have a Go environment established, you can install and run the `hashii` command like this:

 ```
-go install github.com/brianshumate/hashii
+$ go install github.com/brianshumate/hashii
 ```

 ✨ Then, have some fun:

 ```
-hashii -size=medium -color=random
+$ hashii -size=medium -color=random
 ```

 or

 ```
-hashii -size=large -color=mix
+$ hashii -size=large -color=mix
 ```

 ### Available Colors